kgish/viriciti-assignment-export/README.md

 $ docker-compose down -v
 ```

-Note: You will need to run the `mongo-restore.sh` script preceded with `FORCE=true` in order actually to do the import.
+Note: As an extrra safety precaution, you will need to run the `mongo-restore.sh` script preceded with `FORCE=true`
+in order actually to do the import.

 ### Verify